Students challenging themselves by exploring complex subjects.

 In January of 2016, Alex Warfel started writing short stories each day and sharing them online with a creative writing community.
 He enjoyed writing and appreciated getting feedback on it.
 It was a hobby and it was a good way to get better at writing.

-Then Alex saw an article on LinkedIn that his friend Spencer wrote for class.
-He loved that students were sharing their insight about their field.
-So naturally, he went online and bought the second most expensive WordPress plan and started writing about finance.
+Then Alex saw an article on LinkedIn that his friend Spencer wrote for class about his studies in computer science.
+He loved that students were sharing their ideas about their.
 This was the beginning of SnoQap, named after the Snoqualmie Mountain Pass just east of Seattle, where Alex grew up.
-He loved researching, writing, and sharing his work.

-Then a couple weeks later, Alex asked his friend Timos Pietris to join him and they started posting two articles a week.
+A couple weeks later, Alex asked his friend Timos Pietris to join him and they started posting two articles a week.
+Slowly but steadily, the number of articles on the website grew and people began taking interest.

-When the next school year started, they woke up at 6am every day, went to their college’s computer lab, found futures and index prices, formatted them, and published them on Twitter.
-They wrote three paragraphs about the latest news in finance to publish in the student newspaper each morning.
-After a few months, they decided to bring more people on board.
+When the next school year started, they woke up at 6am every day, went to their college’s computer lab, found futures and index prices, formatted them, and published them on the SnoQap Twitter account.
+When they were done with the futures, they would write three paragraphs about the latest news in finance to publish in the student newspaper each morning.
+After a few months, they decided it was time to bring more people on board.

 SnoQap Financial stems from Alex’s original process: researching, writing, and sharing student’s work.
-In just over a year, it has grown into an ambitious, versatile, and energetic community of students, brought together by their shared passion for business, economics, political science, and finance.
+In a short amount of time, it has grown into an ambitious, versatile, and energetic community of students, brought together by their shared passion for business, economics, political science, and finance.